wouter-deen/wouter-deen/README.md

 ### Experience
-I have 2 years of experience in full-stack web development using Next.js, 3 years using React and 4 years with web development in general.
-I have 3 years of experience working with Google Cloud Platform, especially with Firestore and GCP's Identity Platform.
-I recently started learning about Azure Active Directory, since I found GCP's Identity Platform too limited for my use cases.
-Also, I wanted better integration with existing user databases.
-In education, most institutions use AD for this.
+I have 3 years of experience in full-stack web development using Next.js, and 4 years with web development in general.
+I have experience with Azure AD and integrating existing AD environments of organizations with webapps for SSO authentication.
+I also have experience in working with Google Cloud Platform (Firestore, Cloud Run, Identity Platform, Storage etc.).
+Regarding databases, I am especially experienced in working with document-oriented databases, possibly in combination with schemas, e.g., Mongoose for MongoDB.

 ## You can reach out to me on